Pro-Forma Earnings Definition

 Advantages

-- Pro-Forma EPS also gives an investor a clear picture of company operations.
-For some companies, it provides an accurate view of financial performance and looks out of a company.
+• Pro-Forma EPS also gives an investor a clear picture of company operations.
+For some companies, it provides an accurate view of financial performance and looks out for a company.

-- Considering non-recurring expenses affect investor’s view, but these expenses are of short-term and long-term profit earning need to be calculated through Pro-Forma EPS in which these expenses are not considered and help to analyze long-term profit.
-Example: Charges of a merger of a company are one time; hence, not consider in Pro-Forma EPS.
+• Considering non-recurring expenses affect investor's view, but these expenses are of short-term and long-term profit-earning need to be calculated through Pro-Forma EPS in which these expenses are not considered and help to analyze long-term profit.
+Example: Charges of a company's merger are one-time; hence, they are not considered in Pro-Forma EPS.

-- These Earnings are a useful tool to identify the company’s core value driver and analyze changing trends within company operation, which later could be used to a valuation of potential takeover targets.
+• These Earnings are a useful tool to identify the company’s core value driver and analyze changing trends within company operation, which later could be used for a valuation of potential takeover targets.

 Disadvantages

-- Company sometime excludes things like stock-based compensation and acquisition-related expense, and they expect an investor to consider these expenses as non-real and also consider earnings in positive.
+• The company sometimes excludes things like stock-based compensation and acquisition-related expenses.
+They expect an investor to consider these expenses as non-real and also consider earnings positively.

-- These Earnings does not have any standard guideline to follow.
+• These Earnings do not have any standard guidelines to follow.